 CA Trip Themes

-Community Action (CA) offers the opportunity to learn about critical social issues with your peers and take action with community leaders and organizations during Orientation.
-On CA, small groups of incoming students team up with sophomore, junior and senior leaders to live, eat, sleep and work in the community - learning what it means to serve and be a Princetonian.
-In 2016, CA will explore the following social issues with communities in New Jersey and beyond.
+Community Action (CA) offers the opportunity to learn about critical social issues in an immersion based environment.
+In 2017, CA will explore the following social issues with communities in New Jersey and beyond.

 Arts and Humanities